 In June, 2012 Balsas and Sustainable Carbon begun the validation of their first GHG emission reduction project, entitled Balsas Renewable Energy Project.
 The project involved fuel switching to renewable biomass in the ceramic.

 By the midle of 2008, Balsas ceramic begun tests with renewable biomass.
 The start date of the project activity was 21/03/2009, On this date, Balsas Ceramic has begun to switch to renewable biomass (Rice Husk).
-The ceramic has operated exclusively with demonstrably renewable biomass since the beginning of the crediting period, which is defined as 20/11/2011.
+The ceramic has operated exclusively with demonstrably renewable biomass since the beginning of the crediting period.

 During the current monitoring period, the ceramics had no significant changes on its physical structure, therefore there was no need to make any restoring in the kilns.
 Hence, no impacts on the emissions reductions were observed for this period on Balsas Ceramic